England A national rugby union team: Concept

 England A are seen as an integral part of the RFU's development process:

 England A games do not count as full England internationals, regardless of the opposition, as players are not capped.
 However, the governing body of a lower-tier nation may grant full national caps when its senior side plays the Saxons—for example, USA Rugby awarded official Test caps for the USA team's matches against the Saxons in 2008.
 If the opposition awards Test caps for a match, it counts fully in Test statistics for the capping nation, though not for England.

-Participation in international competition

-England A / Saxons participated in the Churchill Cup from its inception in 2003 until its demise following the 2011 edition.
-Under the final format, they played three games, two at the pool stage and one on finals day.
-The Saxons also play two matches each season against teams from the other Six Nations countries (France, Scotland, Ireland, Italy and Wales), the games being played on the same weekends as Six Nations Championship matches.
-Since 2006, the Saxons' opponents in these games have been Ireland Wolfhounds and Scotland A.

-Current squad

-On 21 June 2021, England named an extended training squad for their 2021 Summer Tests, with this training squad forming a 23-man squad for England A's match against Scotland A in Leicester on 27 June.

-On 22 June, Manu Tuilagi withdrew from the squad due to injury and was replaced by Fraser Dingwall.

-Head Coach: John Mitchell

-Note: Bold denotes internationally capped players.
+Recent results

+The following is a list of England A's recent match results, since the team's revival in February 2024, as well as upcoming scheduled fixtures:

+Squad

+On 3 November 2025, England named their 'A' squad for their upcoming matches against the All Blacks XV and Spain, as part of the 2025 Autumn Nations Series.